 **NEW TEST** – COMPLETE METABOLIC ENERGY PROFILE

-Biorna is just about to launch its Complete Metabolic Energy Profile, which gives for the tools to better understand the efficiency of your citric acid cycle/Krebs cycle, the health of your mitochondria, and several important related nutritional factors for understanding your body’s energy production.
+Biorna has launched its Complete Metabolic Energy Profile, which gives for the tools to better understand the efficiency of your citric acid cycle/Krebs cycle, the health of your mitochondria, and several important related nutritional factors for understanding your body’s energy production.
 Use this test to determine if your system contains sufficient NAC (and perhaps now watch out for too much also).

 Desjardins et al. (2017).
 Antioxidants reveal an inverted U‐shaped dose‐response relationship between reactive oxygen species levels and the rate of aging in Caenorhabditis elegans, Aging Cell, 16(1): 104–112. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5242296/